lumeland/lume.land/plugins/date.md

 </time>
 ```

-On install the plugin you can edit or add more formats under a name, so it's
+After installing the plugin you can edit or add more named formats, so it's
-more easy to apply them in the templates:
+easier to apply them in templates:

 <lume-code>